xie-qianyue/angular2-playground/README.md

 * a router is added
 * Re-grouping the files by components for isolating feature area modules

+A todo list is added.
+We can add an item, edit an item, and remove an item.

 Lauch App with `npm start`, a page with url `http://localhost:3000/` will be opened.

+## Todos
+* unit test
+* live demo